J Line (Los Angeles Metro)

-The J Line offers frequent, all-stops service along the El Monte Busway and the Harbor Transitway, two grade-separated transit facilities built into the Southern California freeway system.
-The line was created on December 13, 2009, as part of the conversion of the facilities from high-occupancy vehicle lanes into high-occupancy toll lanes (branded as Metro ExpressLanes) that allow solo drivers to pay a toll to use lanes.
-The tolls collected have been used to operate the J Line and refurbish the old stations on the line.
+The J Line primarily operates along two dedicated busways: the El Monte Busway and the Harbor Transitway, both of which are grade-separated corridors built into the Southern California freeway system.
+Service began on December 13, 2009, as part of the conversion of the corridors from high-occupancy vehicle (HOV) lanes to high-occupancy toll (HOT) lanes under the Metro ExpressLanes program.
+Revenue from tolls supports the operation of the line and the maintenance of its stations.

 As J Line buses travel along the El Monte Busway and the Harbor Transitway, they serve stations built into the center or side of the roadway.
-There is a 3.6 mi gap between the western end of El Monte Busway and the northern end of the Harbor Transitway in Downtown Los Angeles, where J Line buses travel on surface streets, making a limited number of stops.
-Along the route, buses serve several of the region's major transportation hubs, including El Monte Station, Union Station, 7th Street/Metro Center station, Harbor Freeway station and the Harbor Gateway Transit Center.
+There is a 3.6 mi gap between the western end of El Monte Busway and the northern end of the Harbor Transitway in downtown Los Angeles, where J Line buses travel on surface streets, making a limited number of stops.
+Along the route, buses serve several of the region's major transportation hubs, including El Monte station, Union Station, 7th Street/Metro Center station, Harbor Freeway station, and the Harbor Gateway Transit Center.

-In 2020, the line was renamed from Silver Line to the J Line while retaining its route numbers and the color silver in its square icon as part of renaming all Metro lines.
+In 2020, the line was renamed from the Silver Line to the J Line while retaining its route numbers and the color silver in its square icon as part of renaming all Metro lines.